Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 Thanks, everyone.
 My former owners here seem to have nails & just plain holes throughout all the woodwork.
 Seriously!

 You can also use a flat head screw driver to help loosen.
 Just try to get the head of the screwdriver between the nail and the wood and gently hammer the butt of the screwdriver at an angle where the nail head is going out.
-If the wood gets chewed up a bit all you need to do is use a bit of wood putty or caulk to smooth it out.

 I drove a nail into a 2x4 on my picnic table top, but because the 2x4 was crooked it won't go in all the way.
 Even when I tried to sink it deeper it didn't work.
 So I have to pull it out to drive a deck screw.